-The academy has completed its fourth year of operation.
-It has seen a significant increase in popularity in its preference applications and as a result is now only 2 students below its Pupil Admission number.
+The academy has completed its fifth year of operation.
+It has seen a significant increase in popularity in its preference applications and as a result the September 2013 intake was only 2 students below its Pupil Admission number.

-Examination results have shown an improving trend over the life of the Academy and it has received a letter from the Minister of State for Schools congratulating it on being one of the 100 most improved schools from 2009-2012.
+Examination results had shown an improving trend over the life of the Academy until Summer 2013 and it received a letter from the Minister of State for Schools congratulating it on being one of the 100 most improved schools from 2009-2012.